InterContinental Maldives Maamunagau Resort

 - How does the kids' programme compare to peer family properties?

-- The IHG Planet Trekkers programme at Maamunagau runs at the chain-luxury group depth, comparable to the Four Seasons Kids For All Seasons programme in execution if not in the marine-biology specialism of Four Seasons Kuda Huraa's Apprentice Programme.
-For deep marine-biology integration with the kids' offering, Four Seasons Kuda Huraa sits ahead; for breadth of activity surface at IHG-loyalty pricing, Maamunagau delivers.
+- The IHG Planet Trekkers programme runs at chain-luxury group depth, comparable to the Four Seasons Kids For All Seasons programme in execution, if not in the marine-biology specialism of Four Seasons Kuda Huraa's Apprentice Programme.
+For deep marine-biology built into the kids' offering, Four Seasons Kuda Huraa sits ahead; for breadth of activities at IHG-loyalty pricing, Maamunagau delivers.

 - Is the sustainability work at Maamunagau at Soneva level?

-- No. The IHG Green Engage framework applies and the standard chain-luxury operational measures are documented; the framework's published-impact-report cadence does not match the Soneva audited annual impact report or the Six Senses Laamu deep community-island work.
-The on-property marine biologist runs the standard reef monitoring; the work is operational rather than the property's marketing pillar.
+- No. The IHG Green Engage framework applies and the standard chain-luxury measures are documented, but its published-impact-report cadence does not match the Soneva audited annual impact report or the deep community-island work at Six Senses Laamu.
+The on-property marine biologist runs the standard reef monitoring; the work is operational, not the property's marketing pillar.